PegasusMKD/docker-volume-container/README.md

 - Didn't explore this option too much, but it just sounded wrong (will add more info if we want to look into this)

 ## Set Up
- I use Linux, so the project might be harder to set up on Windows (Docker is weird for setting up on Windows).
+ I use Ubuntu, so the project might be harder to set up on Windows (Docker is weird for setting up on Windows).
 But, all you might need is to:
  - Import from the pom.xml file using maven
  - Create a package of the server code - ```mvn package```
  - Unpack the package (not sure about how the command would be on a Windows system, used it from the [Spring docs](https://spring.io/guides/gs/spring-boot-docker/)) - ```mkdir -p target/dependency && (cd target/dependency; jar -xf ../*.jar)```
  - And finally build the image - for me: ```docker build -t pazzio/docker-test .``` (if you change the name of the image, change it in the back-end code aswell)

+ Also you should check what type of a connection is needed for the Windows version (for a unix OS it should be good as it's set up - using a Unix Socket)
  And then just start the server (all of the dependencies should be good).
  Some of the dependencies might not be needed, but ones that are a must (and don't come with a spring boot project) are:
   - com.google.guava.guava